Final Four 2023 Predictions

 San Diego State vs. FAU:

-Defense meets offense in a surprising final four clash.
-Neither Florida Atlantic nor San Diego State have been to the Final Four before, and it is the first time FAU has been in the tournament.
+Defense meets offense in this surprising final four clash.
+Neither Florida Atlantic nor San Diego State have ever been to the Final Four before, and it is the first time FAU has been in the tournament.
 The Florida Atlantic Owls have one of the top offenses in DI college basketball, averaging 78.8 points per game, good for the 27th highest out of 358 schools.
 Meanwhile the San Diego State Aztecs allow just 63.1 points per game, good for 23rd in college basketball.
-Through their last 3 games, the Aztecs have been even sharper, allowing just 57.3 points a game.
-This will be one of FAU’s toughest defensive tests yet, their other tough test coming against the 4th ranked Tennessee Volunteers defense, in a game where FAU scored just 62 points.
-San Diego State on the other hand has played plenty of teams with offensive firepower this March, holding the Alabama Offense that ranks 7th best to 64 points, and the 12th best offense, Furman, to just 52.
-In fact, all of the Aztecs’ matchups in March Madness have been top 25 offenses besides their elite eight game against Creighton.
+Through their last 3 games, the Aztecs have been even stingier, allowing just 57.3 points a game.
+This will be one of FAU’s toughest defensive tests yet, their other tough test coming against the 4th ranked Tennessee Volunteers defense, a game where FAU scored just 62 points.
+San Diego State on the other hand has played plenty of teams with offensive firepower this March, holding the Alabama Offense that ranks 7th best in the country to 64 points.
+They also held the 12th best offense, Furman, to a paltry 52.
 If FAU can’t get their offense going they could be in trouble, as San Diego State has won every game this year in which they hold the opposing team to under 65 points.
-The Aztecs are led by Matt Bradley.
+The Aztecs are led by point guard Matt Bradley.
 The senior is averaging 12.5 points per game for the Aztecs, the highest on the team.
-FAU will have plenty of chances to keep themselves in the game though , as San Diego State doesn’t often win games by a very large margin, due to their mediocre offense, and only one person on the Aztecs, Matt Bradley, averages over 10 points per game.
+FAU will have plenty of chances to keep themselves in the game though , as San Diego State doesn’t often win games by a very large margin, due to their mediocre offense, and only one player on the Aztecs, Matt Bradley, averages over 10 points per game.
 FAU should get a boost from their rebounding, as they rank 15th in rebound percentage, well above the Aztecs’ 29th ranking.
 San Diego State is a more battle tested team, which should prepare them for this tough, high emotion game.
 The Aztecs rank 6th in strength in schedule, a much harder schedule than the Owl’s 77th ranked schedule.
 FAU needs to get their star, Johnell Davis involved early and often.
 Davis has been dominating in March Madness, averaging 17.3 points and 7.8 rebounds through the first four rounds.
-If FAU can push the pace and make San Diego State play fast paced basketball they have a very good chance of winning the game, but if the Aztecs are able to make it a slow, grinding, defensive game they will have the edge and likely grab their ticket to the championship.
+If FAU can push the pace and make San Diego State play fast paced basketball, they have a very good chance of winning the game, but if the Aztecs are able to make it a slow, grinding, defensive slug fest they will have the edge and likely grab their ticket to the championship.
 Ultimately, it’s a lot easier to slow down a team than speed them up, and the battle tested Aztecs should come out on top against the explosive FAU Owls.

 Both of these games should be great, and you can’t help but root a little for everyone.
-From upsets, to great storylines, this March has been incredible, and the greatness should continue into the Final Four.
+From upsets, to great storylines, this March has been memorable, and there’s no reason that excitement won’t continue into the Final Four.
 One thing is for sure though, whichever teams win these matchups, the National Championship will certainly be a very exciting game.